 What kind of financial aid is available?

 The Divinity School offers a generous financial aid program based on both merit and need.
-Virtually every student (over 95%) receives financial aid with the average award being around 60% of tuition.
-Designated scholars receive 100% tuition and a stipend.
+More information about financial aid can be found here.

-In order to receive federal need-based aid, students must fill out the FAFSA form and the Vanderbilt Graduate/Professional Financial Aid Application.
+In order to receive federal need-based aid, students must fill out the FAFSA form.

 Do you have a course catalog you can send to me?